vinceimbat/vinceimbat/content/thoughts/vision statement.md

 ---
 A vision statement is an articulation of one's vision.

-Vision precedes [[thoughts/purpose]] and mission.
+Vision precedes [[purpose]] and mission.
 It describes what you want to see happen.

 I like to write a vision statement in the present tense and integrate how I want [[my life areas]] to look like once all their standards have been established and maintained.